 Introduction

 In managed ecosystems, such as farms, timber stands, or conservation plots, treatments are often implemented to reduce the impacts of pests or invasive species or restore functions of beneficial species.
 Research in the fields of restoration ecology, conservation, ecological pest management and sustainability all rely on experimental actions which are then evaluated for their ability to cause desired changes when scaled.
-However, applied ecologists must cope with issues like non-target effects, confounding intermediate steps, or opposing indirect effects.
+However, applied ecologists must cope with issues like non-target effects, confounding intermediate steps, or opposing indirect effects (Wootton 1994).
 While not a panacea, structural equation modeling (SEM) has become an important tool supplementing generalized linear models to resolve issues that take an ‘interaction network’ perspective to ecological management of pest or beneficial species (Wei et al. 2013).
 In multiple fields where interaction networks are considered, SEM has been adopted in psychology (Senn et al. 2004), genetics (Valente et al. 2013), and agriculture (Liere et al. 2015).

-Most experimenters leverage univariate linear models, an approach which is an outgrowth of the original development of ANOVA and the F-statistic from Fischer’s agricultural trials (citation from fischer).
+Most experimenters leverage univariate linear models, an approach which is an outgrowth of the original development of ANOVA and the F-statistic from Fischer’s agricultural trials (Fisher 1919, Parolini 2015)(citation from fischer).
 Due to the availability of statistical software like JMP (SAS) or open-source programming languages like R a broader extension of univariate statistics are now frequently used (Bolker et al. 2009).
-Generalized Linear Models (GLMs) and Generalized Linear Mixed Models (GLMMs) are ubiquitous with experimental work (citation for how many times a common R package is used), and sophisticated linear models in which multiple predictor variables can be included in the same model (GLMM model construction citation).
+Generalized Linear Models (GLMs) and Generalized Linear Mixed Models (GLMMs) are ubiquitous with experimental work (Kain et al. 2015)(citation for how many times a common R package is used), and sophisticated linear models in which multiple predictor variables can be included in the same model (GLMM model construction citation).

 Path analysis (SEM) is developed in the ecological literature and is now widely adopted in the fields of food webs and species interactions.
 More specifically, piecewise structural equation modeling was developed in a series of papers by Shipley (Shipley et al. 2002, etc).
 Piecewise SEM is often employed in environmental biology via the piecewiseSEM() package developed in 2012 for the R programming environment (Lefcheck 2012).
 Other packages include Lavaan (citation needed) and x, y.
 The focus of this paper is on piecewiseSEM as it has been applied in multiple systems with success by the authors of this paper.